Contrastive Learning of Musical Representations: Conclusion

 \section{Conclusion}

 In this paper, we presented CLMR, a self-supervised contrastive learning framework that learns useful representations of raw waveforms of musical audio.
 The framework requires no preprocessing of the input audio and is trained without ground truth, which enables simple and straightforward pre-training on music datasets of unprecedented scale.
-We tested the learned, task-agnostic representations by fine-tuning a linear classifier on the music classification task on the Magna\-Tag\-A\-Tune and Million Song Dataset, achieving competitive performance compared to fully supervised models.
-We also showed that CLMR can achieve comparable performance using 100$\times$ fewer labels, and demonstrated the out-of-domain transferability of representations learned from pre-training on entirely different datasets of music.
-To foster reproducibility and future research on self-supervised learning in music information retrieval, we publicly release the pre-trained models and the source code of all experiments of this paper (\ref{code}).
-The simplicity of training the model without a direct supervised signal and without preprocessing the audio, together with encouraging results obtained with a single linear layer optimised for a challenging music task, are exciting developments towards unsupervised learning on raw musical audio.
+We tested the learned, task-agnostic representations by training a linear classifier on the music classification task on the Magna\-Tag\-A\-Tune and Million Song datasets, achieving competitive performance compared to fully supervised models.
+We also showed that CLMR can achieve comparable performance using 100 times fewer labeled songs, and demonstrated the out-of-domain transferability of representations learned from pre-training on entirely different datasets of music.
+To foster reproducibility and future research on self-supervised learning in music information retrieval, we publicly release the pre-trained models and the source code of all experiments of this paper\footnote{\url{https://github.com/spijkervet/CLMR}}.
+The simplicity of training the model without any labels and without preprocessing the audio, together with encouraging results obtained with a single linear layer optimised for a challenging music task, are exciting developments towards unsupervised learning on raw musical audio.